JBurnettT117/JBurnettT117/README.md

 He/Him

-I'm currently attending Bloom Institute of Technology and am looking forward to starting my journey into the proffesional world of coding
+I have recently graduated from Bloom Institute of Technology and am looking forward to starting my journey into the proffesional world of coding!

 I am proficient in Javascript, Typescript, Python, HTML, CSS, Jest, and Figma.